vonovak/react-navigation-header-buttons/README.md

 - item margins need to be reviewed and polished; don't hesitate to contribute - [this](https://github.com/infinitered/reactotron/blob/master/docs/plugin-overlay.md) should help
 - RTL is not tested
 - web support is experimental
+- ripple may look different on the header buttons vs on the back button if your version of react navigation does not have [this PR](https://github.com/react-navigation/react-navigation/pull/11386).